memfault/interrupt/_posts/2023-10-11-mcu-periphral-forwarding.md

 <!-- excerpt start -->

 Embedded systems development often involves utilizing various microcontroller peripherals such as *CAN bus, I2C, DAC, ADC, and more*.
-However, when it comes to integrating these functionalities into PC applications, developers are typically required to develop firmware and communication protocols, which can add complexity to the overall software stack.
-This could be avoided if the chip peripheral registers were directly mapped into the address space of our PC programs.
+However, when integrating these functionalities into PC applications, developers are typically required to develop firmware and communication protocols, which can add complexity to the overall software stack.
+They can avoid this additional work if the chip peripheral registers are directly mapped into the address space of our PC programs.

-In this article, we'll explore the concept of mapping MCU’s(Chip) peripherals to your personal or embedded computer as if these peripherals were a part of the computer.
+In this article, we'll explore mapping an MCU's peripherals to your personal or embedded computer as if these peripherals were a part of the computer.

 There are two ways to do it.